About Xyplor

 How it started

 None of the existing tools fit.
 Career quizzes for teenagers were static and bureaucratic.
 AI apps for kids were either dumbed-down or unsafe.
-Homeschool parents were supposed to stitch together Khan Academy, Outschool, YouTube, and vibes.
+Parents were supposed to stitch together Khan Academy, Outschool, YouTube, and vibes.

 So we built Xyplor.
 First for our own kids, then — if it worked — for yours.